- Edu Soler

 Company: Medrobotics SL vision to offer patients surgical options that are carried out through natural body orifices places them in a competitive position within the space.

-Differentiation value: portable, natural body orifices.
+Differentiation value: laptop, natural body orifices.

 TOP 9.
 SPORT Surgical System